eDaikiry/StockVision/README.md

 (To be added soon in the screenshots/ folder)
 Credits
 Developed by Eduardo Daiki Riboldi Yamamoto.

-License
+## License

-This project is licensed under the MIT License (LICENSE).
+This project is protected by copyright and its use is subject to the terms outlined in the LICENSE file.
+You may not copy, distribute, modify, or reuse this code without prior written permission from the author.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Português README

 ## StockVision é um sistema web para gerenciamento e visualização de estoque, com uma interface interativa e uma API RESTful.